droglenc/NCMTH207/resources/Syllabus-Current.md

 ## Grading
 <img class="img-right" src="../img/grading.jpg">
-An overall grade will be computed from the module reading preparation answers and assignments described in the ["Course Workflow" section](#course-workflow) and a final exam.
+An overall grade will be computed from the module reading preparation answers and assignments described in the ["Course Workflow" section](#course-workflow) and a capstone assignment.
 Module reading preparation answers and assignments not submitted by the due date time will generally not be accepted (*but please contact me to let me know the circumstances for not being able to complete the work on time*).
 Your lowest four reading preparation AND assignment scores will be dropped when calculating your overall grade.

-The final exam is an opportunity for you to show a synthetic understanding of material from throughout the course.
-The final exam will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
-I will provide you with an explicit study guide approximately one week before the final exam.
+The capstone assignment is an opportunity for you to show a synthetic understanding of material from throughout the course.
+The assignment will focus on larger concepts, applications, and interpretations (rather than specific details) from throughout the semester.
+I will provide you with an explicit study guide approximately one week before the capstone assignment is due.

 An overall score will be computed from the items and associated weights listed in the table below.
 Grades on individual module reading preparation answers and assignments will be on the class Gradescope page ([quick link on class homepage](../){:target="_blank"}).
 I will update your percentage grades for the reading preparation answers and assignments on mycourses.northland.edu ([quick link on class homepage](../)) at the end of each week, which will then show your overall grade as of that time.
 You can also calculate your overall grade at any time by entering your percentage scores in the boxes below for completed assessments.
 To project your future grade, also include percentages for future assessments.